Careers After Completing B.Com

 Most students make the mistakes of thinking about B.Com only when they are pursuing it.
 You need to think further.
-The way market is shifting, every 5 years there are thousand new jobs being invented.
+The way the market is shifting, every 5 years there are thousand new jobs being invented.
 If you don’t know what to do after you are done with your B.Com, then you will be behind.
-Moreover when you will make decision in a haste, most of the time, you will make the wrong decisions.
+Moreover when you will make a decision in a haste, most of the time, you will make the wrong decisions.

 So, before you give your final exam, sit with yourself.
 Do some research!
 Think about the possible career options you can choose and which go with your career goals.
 If you need guidance, talk to your parents and take the help of your teachers and professors.
 At this point, you don’t need to stick to one point.
 But you should at least give some thought to your career after B.Com.

-Choose few of them and set them aside and then concentrate on your B.Com (final year) studies.
+Choose a few of them and set them aside and then concentrate on your B.Com (final year) studies.
 Rest you can think after you give your B.Com (final) exam.

 These are common career choices or you can say going with the crowd.
-We strongly recommend that you give a due thought before enrolling into any of these courses.
+We strongly recommend that you give a due thought before enrolling in any of these courses.
 No, it’s not about money; rather it’s about your career and you should not squander the first few years of it by making poor choices.